grisu/gricli/USAGE.md

 Fields are defined as follows:

 	Active			 : The number of jobs that are running or waiting to run.
 	Finished		 : The number of jobs that have stopped running.
-						  Successful jobs finished within their walltime limit.
+						 - Successful jobs finished within their walltime limit.
-						  Failed jobs were killed.
+						 - Failed jobs were stopped for some reason.

 	Broken/Not found : These jobs have had an error before starting.

+To see which jobs have failed try looking at the output of the stderr.txt file:

+    view myjob stderr.txt

 Example usage: